Submit Your Question

 What is your refund policy?

-Refunds are prorated up to December 31 of each season.
+Refunds are prorated up to November 30 of each season.
 Tryout fees are non-refundable and there is a $50.00 administrative fee deducted from each registration that is refunded.
+The refund policy can be found in the 'Registration' section of the website

 How do I get my Child Tax Credit Receipt?